realXtend/doc/arch_article/avapp.rst

 covering the very basics for the visual appearance, the focus is on the latter control functionality.

-The server side functionality to give every new client connection a designated avatar is implemented in a simple Javascript script, avatarapplication.js .
-Upon a new connection, it instanciates an avatar by creating a new entity and these components to it: Mesh for the visible 3d model and associated skeleton for animations, Placeable for the entity to be positioned in the 3d scene, AnimationController to change and synchronize the animation states so and finally a Script component to implement the functionality of a single avatar.
+The server-side functionality to give every new client connection a designated avatar is implemented in a simple Javascript script, avatarapplication.js.
+Upon a new connection, it instanciates an avatar by creating a new entity and these components to it: Mesh for the visible 3D model and associated skeleton for animations, Placeable for the entity to be positioned in the 3D scene, AnimationController to change and synchronize the animation states so and finally a Script component to implement the functionality of a single avatar.
 Additionally, the main application script is also executed on